decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 ##### Message Correlation

-The `id` of the message passed in a URL or a QR code is used to as the `thid` on a response sent by the recipient of this message.
-The response recipient can use the `thid` to correlate it with the original message.
+The `id` of the message passed in a URL or a QR code is used to as the `pthid` on a response sent by the recipient of this message.
+The response recipient can use the `pthid` to correlate it with the original message.

 ##### Messages